Rakesh-Mourya-G/xen-orchestra/docs/README.md

-# Xen Orchestra
+# CloudVisor

 ## Introduction

-Welcome to the official Xen Orchestra (XO) documentation.
+Welcome to the official CloudVisor (XO) documentation.

 XO is a web interface to visualize and administer your XenServer (or XAPI enabled) hosts. **No agent** is required for it to work.